Akash-1gif/first_flutter_app/README.md

 2. When the roll button is pressed, the app generates a random number between 1 and 6.
 3. The dice image updates to reflect the generated number, along with a smooth rolling animation.

-## Screenshots

-_Add screenshots of the app here to showcase the UI and functionality._

 ## Future Enhancements

 - Not decided anything yet, most likely to abandon this project